Well Furlong Art and Theatre logo & link to home page

 Shakespeare Family Tree

 Shakespeare was part of a large family in Stratford and fathered three children.
-Click here to see the family tree.
+Click here to see his family tree.

 Shakespeare's Plays